vokounovaeliska/product-configurator/DEPLOYMENT.md

 ### Connection Pooler Setup

-1. **Use Connection Pooler (Port 6543)**:
+1. **Use Connection Pooler (commonly port 6543)**:
-    - Direct connections (port 5432) are often restricted
-    - Use the Connection Pooler endpoint with port `6543`
+    - Many setups prefer the Connection Pooler endpoint on port `6543`, but if your Supabase project shows a different port (e.g. `5432`) for the connection you’re using, follow that.
     - In Supabase dashboard → **Settings** → **Database** → **Connection Pooler**
-    - Copy the pooler connection string (Transaction mode, port 6543)
+    - Copy the pooler connection string (Transaction mode, note the port it uses)
     - Extract the host: should be `aws-X-region.pooler.supabase.com`
     - Extract the user: should be `postgres.tenant-id` (includes tenant ID)